Lazy22zz/UE5-RPG-Combat-Game/README.md

   }
   ```
 - 11, Build the gameplay Ability\
-  From step 10, we build the abilitysystemcomponent, in here, we need to give the ability to the character, which requires new stuff to attach into abilitysystemcomponent\
+  From step 10, we build the abilitysystemcomponent, In here, we need to give the ability to the character, which requires new stuff to attach into abilitysystemcomponent\
   ![Screenshot_20250124_102133_Samsung capture](https://github.com/user-attachments/assets/5e1f738a-5e0c-40b0-812f-bbdb7fd91251)
-  Step1, create a new c++ `gameplayability` name `warriorgameplayability` in a new folder `abilities`\
+  Step 1, create a new c++ `gameplayability` name `warriorgameplayability` in a new folder `abilities`\
-  Step2, compiler the GameplayAbility policy
+  Step 2, compiler the GameplayAbility policy
   ```c++
   UENUM(Blueprint)
   UENUM(Blueprint)